Focused support for farming communities

 We provide our farmers with access to technology and invest in community projects to help ensure tobacco growing areas remain viable places to live and work.

-For example, in Pakistan, our company has provided basic healthcare facilities for remote rural areas through mobile doctor units, which treat more than 80,000 patients each year.
-BAT Pakistan has also brought light to a remote village in the north west of the country, through a partnership with the Government of the province of Khyber Pakhtunkhwa, to provide solar energy kits for around 3,000 villagers.
+For example, in Pakistan, our company has provided basic healthcare facilities for remote rural areas through mobile doctor units, which provide free healthcare to over 70,000 rural people each year.
+BAT Pakistan has also brought light to a remote village in the north west of the country, through a partnership with the Government of the province of Khyber Pakhtunkhwa, to provide solar energy kits.
+So far, this has helped to improve the lives of over 6,000 people.
 Find out more in our video case study.

-In Bangladesh, our company provides more than 11,000 rural people their first access to electricity at home and the use of mobile phones.
-The company also has project to install community water filtration plants that purify water for around 170,000 people a day, providing much needed clean drinking water in 14 farming districts.
+In Bangladesh, our company has brought solar power to 16 remote villages with no electricity since 2011.
+The company has also run a project to install community water filtration plants that purify water for around 170,000 people a day, providing much needed clean drinking water in 14 farming districts.

 We are working to build farmer networks by helping them to share best practice and become more self-sufficient.
 The regular training, workshops and seminars we run help to facilitate networks among our farmers’ communities.